Prasophyllum montanum

-Prasophyllum montanum, commonly known as the mountain leek orchid, is a species of orchid endemic to eastern Australia.
+Prasophyllum montanum, commonly known as mountain leek orchid, is a species of orchid endemic to eastern Australia.
 It has a single tubular, green leaf and up to fifty scented, greenish to pinkish flowers.
 It grows in montane ecosystems at altitudes above 1500 m.

 Description

 Prasophyllum montanum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped leaf, 500-700 mm long and 8-10 mm wide at its purplish base.
 Between ten and fifty fragrant flowers are crowded along a flowering spike 50-150 mm long.
 The flowers are greenish to pinkish, 8-10 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped, 9-15 mm long and 3-4 mm wide.
 The lateral sepals are green, 10-15 mm long, about 2 mm wide and joined to each other for about half their length.
 The petals are green or purplish, linear to lance-shaped, 8-12 mm long, about 2 mm wide and spread widely.
 The labellum is white or pinkish-purple, broadly egg-shaped or arrow-head shaped, 7-9 mm long, 4-5 mm wide, turns upwards and has a slightly wavy edge.
 There is a greenish, raised callus in the centre of the labellum.
 Flowering occurs from December to February.